-Return on Equity or Return on Common Shareholders' Equity (ROE)
+Return on Equity or Return on Common Shareholders' Equity (ROE) is calculated as net income, less consequentializations in subsidiarios

 Return on Tangible Common Equity (ROTCE) is calculated as net income available to common shareholders adjusted for the amortization of acquisition-related intangible assets as a percentage of average tangible common equity.
 Adjusted ROTCE is calculated using adjusted net income rather than net income.
 Pages 33, 65